m-labs/artiq/doc/manual/writing_a_driver.rst

         args = get_argparser().parse_args()
         init_logger(args) # This initializes logging system log level according to -v/-q args

-        logging.debug("this is a debug message")
+        logger.debug("this is a debug message")
-        logging.info("this is an info message")
+        logger.info("this is an info message")
-        logging.warning("this is a warning message")
+        logger.warning("this is a warning message")
-        logging.error("this is an error message")
+        logger.error("this is an error message")
-        logging.critical("this is a critical message")
+        logger.critical("this is a critical message")

     if __name__ == "__main__":
         main()